 One of the easiest ways to grow your money is to invest in real estate.
 In a recent post about the best personal finance books, we learned about Robert Kiyosaki, author of ‘Rich Dad Poor Dad’ who learned to quickly grow his money by making down payments for rental properties and gaining profit by selling the property later at a higher price.
 Unfortunately, this option does require some real estate knowledge that not everyone has.

 Through their real estate investment products, investors earned an average of 8 – 11 percent on their money last year, and all without painting a wall or dealing with unruly tenants.
-There is a reason why they currently have over 200,000+ users, this app really pays you!
-If you’re interested, I recommend you sign up for more information from Fundrise by clicking here.
+There is a reason why they currently have over 200,000+ users, this real estate app really pays you!

 Another way to invest in real estate is by buying a property and renting it out.
 With the ever-increasing inflation rate, rents will go up while your mortgage payments stay the same.
 This increases your cash flow and your rental yield as an investor.

 Did you know that you could lend out money and earn passive income?
 Believe it or not, you can lend out money and get paid interest on your money at LendingClub.
-As of recently, this has become known as great return on your money, investors have started putting their money into peer-to-peer lending companies like LendingClub.
+Recently, this has become known as great return on your money, investors have started putting their money into peer-to-peer lending companies like LendingClub.

 How does it work?
 By lending out your own money to peers in the form of personal loans, you are able to earn interest – similar to the way that banks and other lenders produce income.
 This is a way to make a direct impact in the lives of people.